Lab technology that meets your drug testing needs.

 Enzyme Immunoassay (EIA)

 Generally a first step in our process of "finding out", enzyme immunoassay (EIA) is a biochemical methodology that detects the presence of multiple drugs and/or drug metabolites.
-By utilizing cloned analyte-specific enzyme donors, EIA offers consistent reproducibility of results.
+By utilizing antibodies raised against a specific drug, EIA offers consistent reproducibility of results.
 The outcomes are therefore more accurate and dependable.

 » More about EIA